hbmartin/graphviz2drawio/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests and issue reports are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Developing
+### Development Setup

 ```bash
 git clone git@github.com:hbmartin/graphviz2drawio.git